AkhilNandhakumar/Guython/jtdefinitions.md

 Binary Search: searches an array by dividing sections in half until object is found, fast and commonly used
 ### Blueprints
-an alternate method of creating app routes
+an alternate method of creating app routes / a plan or outline used for software development, either documentation for coders or code-generating tools for machines